-Slow breathing is one of the best breathing techniques for panic attacks because it helps slow your heart rate, and naturally calms all of the body systems involved in your body's fight/flight/freeze response (what produces the panic attack).
-Because the basic slow breathing technique outlined above is very simple, you won't forget the instructions when you're in the midst of your panic attack.
+Slow breathing is one of the best breathing techniques for panic attacks because it helps slow your heart rate, and naturally calms all of the body systems involved in your body's fight-flight-or-freeze response (what produces panic attacks).
+Because the basic slow breathing technique outlined above is very simple, you won't forget the instructions when you're in the midst of a panic attack.

 A Slightly More Involved Breathing Exercise

 If you'd like to learn several different meditation breathing techniques, you might consider trying alternate nostril breathing.
 This is also a very simple, natural breathing technique for managing stress and anxiety.

 Close one nostril by placing your finders gently over it.
 Breathe out, then in, through the uncovered nostril.
 After each breath cycle, switch sides (a breath cycle is one out-breath and one in-breath).
 Do one out-breath, followed by one in-breath through each nostril, leading with your out-breath.